Thursday, October 1, 2009

 Rating: less than 0

-FOSTER, George H. Criminal
+FOSTER, George H. Criminal UP FOR RETENTION ELECTION

 Considered somewhat liberal, but is one of the most pleasant judges.